denoland/docs/runtime/manual/node/migrate.md

 ## Optional improvements - Formatting

-Another optional improvement you can make is to format your code with Deno.
-Deno ships with a [built-in formatter](../tools/formatter/) that can format your code according to the Deno style guide.
-You can run the formatter on your project by
+Deno ships with a [built-in formatter](../tools/formatter/) that can optionally format your code according to the Deno style guide.
+You can run the formatter on your project by running:
-running:

 ```sh
 deno fmt
 ```

-On your CI you can run the formatter with the `--check` argument, to make it exit with an error code when the code is not formatted properly.
+If using `deno fmt` in CI, you can pass the `--check` argument to make the formatter exit with an error when it detects improperly formatted code.

 ```sh
 deno fmt --check